Vermont State University: Johnson

 The Johnson campus is 350 acres and includes the Dibden Center for the Arts and the Julian Scott Memorial Gallery.
 Nearby Babcock Nature Preserve is a 1,000-acre forest owned and maintained by Johnson for scientific and educational study.

 Lyndon

 The 195-acre Lyndon campus in Lyndonville, Vermont features the three-story Samuel Read Hall Library.
-Other sites on campus include News 7, a daily live broadcast studio; the Stannard Gymnasium; and six residence halls.
+Other sites on campus include News 7, a daily live broadcast studio; the Stannard Gymnasium; and four residence halls.

 Randolph

 The campus in Randolph is the largest of the five at 544 acres and hosts engineering labs and an advanced manufacturing center.
 The campus has received United States Department of Defense funding to establish the first advanced manufacturing education, research, and development facility in the state.

 Williston

 The suburban Williston campus, located just outside Burlington, houses several labs and a small residential building.